2NTelekomunikace/node-red-flow-examples/Visitor kiosk/README.md

 ### Troubleshooting

-* **Common Issues:**

 * **QR code was not received:** The 2N Access Commander needs a properly configured SMTP server to send credentials via email.
 If a visitor doesn't receive their QR code, the first step is to check and ensure that the SMTP server has been set up correctly.

 * **QR code was received but no access is possible:** If a visitor receives a QR code but is unable to use it for access, verify that the selected company has defined **default groups for new visitors**.
 These groups are required to assign access rules for the visitors.

 ### Limitations and Known issues: